 For instance, Sir Arthur Francis Knox-Gore, who built Belleek Manor, is buried alongside his beloved horse in a mausoleum in the wood – and then there is the colourful story of the Creteboom, the concrete boat, lying near the riverbank, that goes all the way back to World War 1.

 As a Ballinaman, I can vouch for the fact that Belleek Wood has enriched the lives of countless generations of Ballina people.

 For Ballina people “going down Belleek” has always meant a Sunday afternoon stroll and an escape from the hustle and bustle of daily life.

-And for children a visit to Belleek has always promised hours of fun and adventure, climbing trees, and exploring imaginary ‘jungle’ paths while looking out for wild animals such as foxes and badgers.
+And for children, a visit to Belleek has always promised hours of fun and adventure, climbing trees, and exploring imaginary ‘jungle’ paths while looking out for wild animals such as foxes and badgers.

-The Castle-like arch, or Gate Lodge, at the entrance to Belleek Wood, off Castle Road, opens the door to magical woodland world.
+The Castle-like arch, or Gate Lodge, at the entrance to Belleek Wood, off Castle Road, opens the door to a magical woodland world.

 And Belleek Manor is the fairy-tale castle at the heart of this wooded paradise.
 It was built for Sir Francis Arthur Knox-Gore in 1818 and today is a fine hotel, owned by the Doran family, who have strong family ties to the Island of Jersey.

 There are many signposted walks and trails in the wood, but the most popular has always been the main path along the banks of the River Moy that thankfully is now wheelchair accessible and is adjacent to two of the woodland’s car parks.